khadherinc/ELLIE-V2/README.md

-    just realised qr and more deploy platforms update soon!
+    just realised all bugs will fix soon!